Taps by my Emotional Freedom Technique

 As I look around, I see that my fortune is dependent on the cooperation and contributions of others.
 Continue reading

-My Prayer to St. Francis of Assisi
+My Loving Prayer to Saint Francis of Assisi

-I want to follow and not lead; give and not take; love and not hate.
+I want to follow and not lead;

 Like you, I want to be a soldier of peace and not war; a kind and loving friend to the poor and a prodding yet mild abrasion to the rich.
 Continue reading

-War is never the answer 11-11-11
+War is never the answer today (11-11-11)

 On this Veterans Day, 11-11-11, what would you tell yourself if you could go back in time and greet that young man recently returned home from the war?

-When I read the Occupy Wall Street demonstrators were unfocused and without a coherent message, I took a closer look at them in Philadelphia, and disvovered some were disheveled street persons looking for handouts, and one a graduate school political science major spouting Marxist teachings.
+When I read the Occupy Wall Street demonstrators were unfocused and without a coherent message, I took a closer look at them in Philadelphia, and discovered some were disheveled street persons looking for handouts, and one was a graduate school political science major spouting Marxist teaching.

 They represented only one percent.

-The 99 percent of the other protestors were mostly young, highly educated unemployed or underemployed men and women who got tired of the debt-ceiling fiasco and took to the streets to mobilize against the Tea Party followers.
+The remaining 99 percent of the other protestors were mostly young, highly educated, unemployed or underemployed men and women who got tired of the debt-ceiling fiasco and took to the streets to mobilize against the Tea Party followers.
 Continue reading

 (From Part I, These are true signs of our Times/)